 Definition of MySQL TRUNCATE()

 MySQL TRUNCATE() function is specified to return a literal number after trimming it to a certain number of decimal places mentioned in the query.
-The number to be truncated and a number of decimal places are signified as the arguments or parameters of this TRUNCATE() function.
-For this function, we use two components: one is a numeric expression that is to be truncated up to the number defined by the second parameter given in the TRUNCATE() function and the other is a number that indicates up to what decimal positions the first number is to be trimmed.
-For the execution of the TRUNCATE() function based SQL statement we need to add both parameters.
+The number to be truncated and the number of decimal places are signified as the arguments or parameters of this TRUNCATE() function.
+This function involves the use of two components.
+The first component of the function is a numeric expression that undergoes truncation based on the value specified by the second parameter in the TRUNCATE() function.
+The second component is a number that determines the decimal positions up to which the first number should be trimmed.
+For the execution of the TRUNCATE() function-based SQL statement, we need to add both parameters.

-The following syntax is specified in MySQL to find out the resultant number from the TRUNCATE() function.
+The following syntax is specified in MySQL to determine the resultant number from the TRUNCATE() function.

-The parameters used in the above function syntax are described in brief below:
+The parameters used in the above function syntax are described briefly below:

-- Any_Number: Denotes the number to be used for truncate function.
+- Any_Number: Denotes the number to be used for the truncate function.

-- Decimal_Value: Indicatesnumber of decimal places required to truncate the Any_Number parameter.
+- Decimal_Value: Indicates a number of decimal places required to truncate the Any_Number parameter.

-In case, when the second argument of the function, Decimal_Value is supposed to be negative then the function causes the Decimal_Value digits left of the Any_Number’s decimal point to make it zero.
-Therefore, once the Decimal_Valueis zero then, the resultant value has no fractional part in it.
+When the second argument of the function, Decimal_Value, is negative, the process sets the digits to the left of the decimal point in Any_Number to zero.
+Therefore, once the Decimal_Value is zero, the resultant value has no fractional part in it.

 Supposing that we have an SQL statement for a description of the TRUNCATE() function as follows:

-The value returned is a numeric expression that is truncated to 0 decimal spaces.
-MySQL supports this MySQL TRUNCATE() function responsible to trim a number to a particular number of decimal positions.
+The returned value represents a numeric expression that has undergone truncation to 0 decimal places.
+MySQL supports this MySQL TRUNCATE() function responsible for trimming a number to a particular number of decimal positions.

-While for Oracle and PostgreSQL, we have to use TRUNC() function which works to provide identical functionality as the TRUNCATE() function.
-However, for SQL Server the ROUND() function is used along with the third argument in the function that defines the truncation process.
+While for Oracle and PostgreSQL, we have to use TRUNC() function, which provides identical functionality to the TRUNCATE() function.
+However, for SQL Server, the ROUND() function is used along with the third argument in the function that defines the truncation process.
 The syntax is denoted as ROUND(Num, Dec, f).
-If the f parameter is not zero, then the ROUND() function performs the Dec number of decimal points and rounds Num number to return the required value when executed.
+If the f parameter is not zero, then the ROUND() function performs the Dec number of decimal points and rounds the Num number to return the required value when executed.